Michael-Matta1/datasets-collection/DataCamp Courses Metadata/README.md

 ### Data Quality
 > **Note:**
 > The dataset has undergone a multi-step collection process, including **scraping, extraction, transformation, and merging**.
-While careful effort was made to ensure accuracy and consistency, there may still be some **minor errors or inconsistencies** due to the complexity of the process.
->
-> Additionally, some data is inherently **less precise as originally assigned by DataCamp** and was extracted in that form.
-For example, a course that primarily covers **PyTorch** may still have its technology listed more broadly as **Python**, which is the case I discovered for one course in my own completed courses.
+While careful effort was made to ensure accuracy and consistency, there may still be some **minor inconsistencies** due to the complexity of the process: Some data is inherently **less precise as originally assigned by DataCamp** and was extracted in that form.
+For example, some courses may have a **programming language listed where it should not be**, such as theory courses, because the DataCamp API assigned it incorrectly.
+Similarly, a course that primarily covers **PyTorch** may still have its technology listed more broadly as **Python**, which I confirmed in one of my own completed courses.

 ### Customization
 > **Note:**